-In addition to your main dashboard, which displays data and analytics from every conversation found in your connected channels, you can choose to narrow in on one conversation in particular, also known as a project.
-From a specific initiative to a general policy area, projects help you understand what residents are saying or feeling about the issue at hand, and measure changes in the conversation over time.
+In addition to your main organic dashboard, which displays data and analytics from every conversation found in your connected channels, you can choose to narrow in on one conversation in particular, also known as a project.
+From a specific initiative to a general policy area, project dashboards help you understand what residents are saying or feeling about the issue at hand, and measure changes in the conversation over time.

 What do projects cover?